TheAlgorithms/C-Plus-Plus/README.md

 ## Overview

 The repository is a collection of implementation of a variety of algorithms implemented in C++.
 These algorithms span a variety of topics from computer science, mathematics and statistics, data science, machine learning, engineering, etc..
-The implementations are meant to be a learning resource for educators and students.
-Hence, one may find more than one implementation for the same algorithm with different optimizations and different strategies used that would be documented therein.
+The implementations and the associated documentation are meant to provide a learning resource for educators and students.
+Hence, one may find more than one implementation for the same objective but using a different algorithm strategies and optimizations.

 ## Features